klaarnut/user-docs/en/glossary.md

 **Post**

 The content area for Blog that you can add on your website.
-Once added, the Blog post will be appeared under Blog menu and fuctionally works as Blog post.
+Once added, it will be appeared under Blog menu and fuctionally works as Blog post.

 **Project Name**

+The name of a feature or service such as:
+                wysiwyg

 ## Q